cmeighen/Melazza/README.md

 - [ ] setup the flux loop with skeleton files
 - [ ] setup React Router
-- implement each note component, building out the flux loop as needed.
+- implement each post component, building out the flux loop as needed.
   - [ ] `PostsIndex`
   - [ ] `PostIndexItem`
   - [ ] `PostForm`